-We took Nat to his first Nutcracker ballet the Christmas just after he turned 3.
+We took our oldest to his first Nutcracker ballet the Christmas just after he turned 3.
 It was a community production that we knew was very kid-friendly.
 We weren’t sure how he’d do, but he loved it!!
 We had many, many imaginary Mouse King battles in the weeks that followed.
-Then the next year, just after Kina turned 2, we took her along, too.
+Then the next year, just after our daughter turned 2, we took her along, too.
 She was definitely sleepy by the end, but she was enthralled.
-Then just after Toone turned 3 last year, Kina was dancing in her first performance of it, so we took him along for that.
-He’s our squirreliest child by a mile, but he was just as into it as the others were.

-While we’ve taken them to community productions from young ages, we typically wait until they’re 4-5 before taking them to a major production.
-For the past couple of years, we’ve attended the one put on by the San Francisco Ballet, and it is nothing short of magical.
+While we’ve taken them to community productions from young ages, we typically wait until they’re 4-5 before taking them to a professional production.
+We’ve loved attending the one put on by the San Francisco Ballet; it is nothing short of magical.
 We’re all in raptures by the time they’re dancing in the snow!

-It can feel a little daunting to take your kiddo to the Nutcracker for the first time, though, regardless of the professionalism of the performance.
+It can feel a little daunting to attend the Nutcracker for kids for the first time, though.
 You want to ensure they and others around you all have a good experience, so it can feel like a lot of pressure!

 Here are a few tips that have helped us as we’ve tried to prepare our kiddos to go to the ballet.
 We continue to do them every year, so they’re great whether you’re going with kids for the first time or the 10th time!

-This is one of my favorites since it has little buttons on each page to play clips of music.
+We all absolutely adore this version since it has little buttons on each page to play clips of music.
+(Available on Amazon, Bookshop, Walmart.)
 It’s so fun!
 Then this one is such a classic, beautiful version.

 Additionally, the San Francisco Ballet’s website has some terrific resources for getting familiar with the ballet.
 It gives a run-down of the story, the characters, and themes to search for in the dancing.
 It’s excellent for young and old!

-4. DISCUSS EXPECTATIONS.
 Especially if they haven’t been to the theater before, little ones may not have any idea what to expect.
-That can be overwhelming, especially if it’s an evening performance that’s already past bedtime.
+That can be overwhelming!
 It’s really helpful to discuss beforehand what it will be like and what you expect in terms of behavior.
 Here are a few suggestions: